PhilipYip1988/python-notebooks/markdown/readme.md

 ![img_001](./images/img_001.png)

 This document itself for example is a Markdown file hosted on GitHub.
 When it is viewed on GitHub the preview is seen.
-When it is editted, the raw content of the file itself is displayed:
+When it is edited, the raw content of the file itself is displayed:

 The Markdown syntax is used for markdown cells in Interactive Python Notebooks.
 Markdown cells are used essentially to create documentation around code, in a similar form to a scientific paper: